johnnadratowski/golang-bolt-movie-example/README.md

 # create a new app with the go buildpack
 heroku create -b https://github.com/kr/heroku-buildpack-go.git

-# edit the .env file to point to your graphenedb
+# Be sure to set your NEO4J_URL in the Heroku configs.
-echo “NEO4J_URL=bolt://user:pass@graphene-url.com:23768/?tls=true” > .env
+# I used GrapheneDB to host the Neo4j instance

 # push to heroku
 git push heroku master